gumorr/GummySwitch/README.md

 # GummySwitch

-1 MB ROM switch for Amigas with 1 MB ROM mods
+1 MB ROM switch for Amigas with 1 MB ROM mods (can also work with 2 MB ROMs)

 ![pcb](docs/pcb.png?raw=True)